 Providers

 Since 1923, Charlotte Eye Ear Nose & Throat Associates, P.A.
 (CEENTA) has been the region’s premier ear, nose, and throat care provider for adult and pediatric patients.
-With more than 20 doctorate-level audiologists in nearly 20 locations across North and South Carolina, our audiologists can test your hearing as well as any chronic balance and dizziness issues you may experience.
+With more than 20 doctorate-level audiologists in nearly 20 locations across North and South Carolina, our audiology services include hearing tests, chronic balance and dizziness tests, and more.
 Our hearing specialists can also provide several different treatment types for hearing loss, including hearing aids and cochlear implants.
 They will also work with our nearly 40 ENT doctors to provide a continuum of care for any related ear, nose, and throat needs.
 Please call 704.295.3300 to schedule an appointment with one of our audiologists.

 Read MoreHearing Aids